JoinedSenses/TF2-ECJ-JumpAssist/README.md

 # TF2-ECJ-JumpAssist

 ## Various differences compared to nolem's (arispoloway) version:
+#### If switching from nolem's version to this one, a new database will need to be created due to changes in the database structure.
-#### Too many to really list.
+#### Too many differences to really list.
 TL;DR this version is more efficient
-**If switching from nolem's version, a new database would need to be created due to changes in the database structure.**

 Syntax updates
 Database structure